di banner3 group of nutrition students

 Why the Dietetic Internship at Benedictine University?

 • The Benedictine University Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (800) 877-1600 ext.
 5400).
-Upon completion of this master degree coursework, including the Dietetic Internship concentration, the student will receive a Dietetics Practice Verification Statement.
+Upon completion of this master’s degree coursework, including Track A, the Dietetic Internship concentration, the student will receive a Dietetics Practice Verification Statement.
 This Verification Statement enables the graduate to take the Registered Dietitian Nutritionist examination administered by the Commission on Dietetics Registration (CDR).
 Upon receipt of a passing score, the student meets the eligibility requirements to become a nationally registered and state licensed dietitian nutritionist, and an Active Member of the Academy of Nutrition and Dietetics.

 • The program strives to develop an academic community that supports each person in the pursuit of knowledge, personal development, and a life lived in balance.